notahat/machinist/README.markdown

 associated objects, leaving you to specify only the fields you care about in your test.
 For example:

-    describe Comment do
+    describe Comment, "without_spam scope" do
-      it "should not include spam in the without_spam scope" do
+      it "doesn't include spam" do
         # This will make a Comment, a Post, and a User (the author of the
         # Post), generate values for all their attributes, and save them:
         spam = Comment.make!(:spam => true)